ixeksita/viscoelastic_iterative_FEA/README.md

 # viscoelastic_iterative_FEA
-MATALAB, ABAQUS, Python and C++ codes used to perfom the automated iterative FEA on a determined sample Note that is is intended to use with previously cleaned data, meaning that the input data for this method is the representative indentation curve and not the sets of the raw indentation data.
+MATLAB, ABAQUS, Python and C++ codes used to perfom the automated iterative FEA on a determined sample Note that is is intended to use with previously cleaned data, meaning that the input data for this method is the representative indentation curve and not the sets of the raw indentation data.